 We picked our airplane for this job only after many long stew sessions.
 I am an old friend and former pilot of the Cessna people.
-At the same time, I am an important stockholder in Piper’s (important to us — 200 dollars worth it was when I last checked the stock market page).
+At the same time, I am an important stockholder in Piper’s (important to us — 200 dollars worth it was when I last checked on the Bitcoin Up Ervaringen stocks page).
 I admire the Clipper and the Pacer.
 I have never known an airplane so relaxing to fly as the Aeronca Sedan.
 I am intrigued with the Bellanca, (which I can’t afford).
 I mean, I was torn.

 Here is what decided us.
 First the 140 was all metal, and could stay staked out on the desert or in the equatorial rains.
 Second, it had an eight-hour tank as CAA approved equipment.
 Third, this extra gas did not take up any luggage space — it’s all in the wings.
 Fourth, the 140 is a remarkably quite and vibration-less ship, with a low fatigue factor.
 And finally; it was the smallest airplane that would do the job.
 We would be pushing no waste bulk through the air, no waste weight, no waste seats.
 Nor, for that matter, would we be pushing at waste speed — and high airspeeds are wasted on a flight like this, where ground-delays determine your week’s mileage.
 We would make the trip on the least possible fuel — and fuel is expensive in out-of-the-way places.
 In short, we would get 100% utilization.